awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 The expiration date and time is determined by the value of the [ValidTo](https://docs.aws.amazon.com/kms/latest/APIReference/API_ImportKeyMaterial.html#KMS-ImportKeyMaterial-request-ValidTo) parameter\.
 The `ValidTo` parameter is required unless the value of the `ExpirationModel` parameter is `KEY_MATERIAL_DOES_NOT_EXPIRE`\.
 You can also use the [kms:ValidTo](#conditions-kms-valid-to) condition key to require a particular expiration date as a condition for access\.

-The following example key policy statement uses the `kms:ExpirationModel` condition key to allow a user to import key material into a CMK only when the request includes the `ExpirationModel` parameter and its value is `KEY_MATERIAL_DOES_NOT_EXPIRE`\.
+The following example policy statement uses the `kms:ExpirationModel` condition key to allow a user to import key material into a KMS key only when the request includes the `ExpirationModel` parameter and its value is `KEY_MATERIAL_DOES_NOT_EXPIRE`\.

 ```
 {